Kitchens with splashbacks, upstands or tiles. Which is best?

 What is an upstand?

 An upstand is a thin strip of worktop that’s fitted to the wall above your kitchen base cabinets.
 Generally, homeowners choose upstands that match their worktops because they blend nicely and give a coordinated look.
-But you could choose a glass or acrylic upstand instead.
+However, contrasting upstands can be a bold design choice.
+You could also opt for a different material, such as glass or acrylic for a unique look.
+Common upstand materials include quartz, granite, laminate, or composite materials.
+Some materials like wood however do require maintenance to prevent water damage.

 What are the benefits of an upstand?